tocttou/tocttou.github.io/_posts/2018-05-10-game-of-thrones-visualization.md

 ### 3

-Fatal females: Women (pink) have a considerably higher degree of "killings" on average than men (blue) in this dataset.
+Women (pink) have a considerably higher degree of "killings" on average than men (blue) in this dataset.
 Cersei Lannister alone took down quite a few.
 The three most deadly people in Westeros are Cersei Lannister, Daenerys Targaryen, and Arya Stark (names can be seen on zoom).

 ![female-fatale](https://i.imgur.com/sdWbFYE.png)